 All optimizations are made with the understanding that any search engine algorithm requires more than target keywords and high bids.
 Google AdWords ultimately rewards marketers who create focused, thoughtful campaigns that align the goals of their business with the needs of their customers.

-See how Cybba impacted Autogeek, a multi-million dollar specialty retailer of award-winning B2B car care products, campaign, and increased conversions while driving down the cost per conversion.
+See how Cybba impacted Autogeek, a multi-million dollar specialty retailer of award-winning B2B car care products, and increased conversions while driving down the cost per click.